-Step 2: Determining the target revenue for the SO Commodity Charge largely finalised by that point in time.
+Step 2: Determining the target revenue for the SO Commodity Charge

 The maximum NTS SO allowed revenue is collected though a number of charges in addition to the standard SO Commodity Charge.
 The revenue from these other charges must first be forecasted so that the residual target revenue to be collected through the SO Commodity Charge can be calculated.
 The SO Commodity charge is set such that the target actual SO Revenue equals the maximum NTS allowed revenue.
 The actual NTS SO revenue (SORt) is calculated using the following formula: